keith-decker/opentelemetry-python-contrib/util/opentelemetry-util-genai/examples/toolcall/README.rst

 How It Works
 ------------

-The ``LangChainInstrumentor`` uses callback handlers to intercept LangChain
+The demo wraps the LLM call and tool execution in an ``agent_workflow`` span to ensure they share the same trace.
+The ``LangChainInstrumentor`` uses callback handlers to intercept LangChain operations:
-operations:

 1. ``on_chat_model_start`` - Creates a chat span when the LLM is invoked
 2. ``on_llm_end`` - Ends the chat span with token usage and response data